jacobhagan02/browserr/README.md

 ## Package

 To Package this app on your own is simple
-First you need a copy of node installed on your computer as well as npm.
+First you need a copy of node installed on your computer as well as npm and git.

 Step one is installing pkg:
 ```bash